cmu-delphi/delphi-epidata/docs/api/covidcast_geography.md

 ## Small Sample Sizes and "Megacounties"

-Most sources do not report the same amount of data for every county; for example, the survey sources rely on survey responses each day.
-Many counties may have comparatively few survey responses.
+Most sources do not report the same amount of data for every county; for example, since the survey sources rely on survey responses submitted each day, counties with small populations may have comparatively few survey responses.
 We do not report individual county estimates when small sample sizes would make estimates unreliable or would allow identification of respondents, violating privacy and confidentiality agreements.